Learning Human Search Behavior from Egocentric Visual Inputs: Search Control Policy

-\textbf{Action space.} We define a compact action space that only determines the agent's 2D global movement and the camera direction.
-Specifically, the action vector is defined as $\vc{a} = [\Delta x, \Delta y,$ $\Delta \theta, \Delta q^{p}, \Delta q^{y}]$, which are the relative movements in the forward direction, lateral direction, yaw orientation, camera pitch angle, and camera yaw angle, respectively.
+which are the relative movements in the forward direction, lateral direction, yaw orientation, camera pitch angle, and camera yaw angle, respectively.
 We use the action at the current time step to modify the target global configuration and camera angles for the next time step.
 The next state of the abstract model is simulated by tracking the target global configuration and the camera pose using position control in a physics simulator: $\vc{s}_{t+1} = \mathcal{T}(\vc{s}_t, \vc{a})$.

 \textbf{Reward function.} Unlike policy execution, when we evaluate the reward function during training, we utilize all 3D information relevant to the reward calculation, such as global position and orientation of the agent, the 3D coordinate of the target object and the 3D meshes of the environment.
 Inspired by the work of Savva \etal \cite{Savva_2019_ICCV}, we define the following reward function: